-Liaising with all the other people who may be coming into school to help support your child's learning e.g. Speech and Language Therapy, Occupational Therapists, Educational Psychology etc...

-- Updating the school's SEND record of need, (a system for ensuring all the special educational, physical and sensory needs of pupils in this school are known and understood) and making sure that there are records of your child's progress and needs. - To provide specialist support for teachers and support staff in the school so they can help your child (and other pupils with SEN and/or disabilities in the school) to achieve their potential. - Supporting your child's class teacher to write Support Plans (SPs) that specify the targets set for your child to achieve. - Organising training for staff so they are aware and confident about how to meet the needs of your child and others within our school.
+- Liaise with any external agencies who may be coming into school to help support your child's learning e.g. Speech and Language Therapy, Occupational Therapists, Educational Psychology etc... - Update the school's SEND record of need, (a system for ensuring all the special educational, physical and sensory needs of pupils in this school are known and understood) and making sure that there are records of your child's progress and needs. - Provide specialist support and training for teachers and support staff in the school so they can help your child (and other pupils with SEN and/or disabilities in the school) to achieve their potential. - Support your child's class teacher to write SEN Support Plans (SSPs) that specify the targets set for your child to achieve. - Organise training for staff so they are aware and confident about how to meet the needs of your child and others within our school.